 Museo de Arqueología de Alta Montaña (MAAM)

-In an attractive Neo-Gothic building on the western side of Plaza 9 de Julio, the Museo de Arqueología de Alta Montaña (MAAM) is the one museum in Salta that you should not miss.
-It was specially created to present to the public the discovery of the so-called Llullaillaco Children, one of the most important archeological finds ever made in Argentina and generally regarded as the best preserved Inca mummies ever found.
-In 1999, three naturally mummified Inca children were uncovered by an expedition of mountaineers and scientists on top of Volcán Llullaillaco, due west of Salta on the Chilean border and 6740m above sea level.
-They are a 6-year-old girl, visibly struck by lightning some time after her burial, her hair arranged in two small braids and with a metal plaque as an adornment (which attracted the lightning); a teenage girl whose face was painted with a red pigment and who had small fragments of coca leaves above her upper lip; and a 7-year-old boy wearing a white feather ornament tied around his head.
+The Museo de Arqueología de Alta Montaña (MAAM) is the one museum in Salta that you should not miss.
+It was specially created to house the so-called Llullaillaco Children, one of the most important archeological finds ever made in Argentina and generally regarded as the best preserved Inca mummies ever found.
+In 1999, three naturally mummified Inca children were uncovered by an expedition of mountaineers and scientists on top of Volcán Llullaillaco, due west of Salta on the Chilean border and 6739m above sea level.
+They are a 6-year-old girl (La niña del rayo), visibly struck by lightning some time after her burial, her hair arranged in two small braids and with a metal plaque as an adornment (which attracted the lightning); a teenage girl (La doncella) whose face was painted with a red pigment and who had small fragments of coca leaves above her upper lip; and a 7-year-old boy (El niño) wearing a white feather ornament tied around his head.
 Their incredibly well-preserved corpses – all three lived around 1490 AD – were at first kept in a university laboratory in the city while tests on their tissue and other remains were completed.
-They are now shown, one at a time, in specially refrigerated cases and the effect is startling.
+They are now shown, one at a time, in a specially refrigerated case, and the effect is startling.

 The jury is still out as to whether it is sacrilegious to display the bodies in a public museum: the decision to do so provoked a furore, including demonstrations by representatives of local indigenous groups, so bear in mind that this is a sensitive issue.
-Certainly the fainthearted will want to skip the room where they are shown, as expressions of fear are clearly shown on their young faces – the children were sacrificed to the Inca deities, possibly in a fertility ceremony or as an offering to the gods of the sun and moon.
-They were probably drugged unconscious with a concoction of coca leaves and maize beer or chicha (so their bodies were not rendered imperfect by wounds) and then left to die of the lack of oxygen and the extreme cold (though the boy’s death was far from peaceful, as he was tied up and vomit and blood was found on his clothing).
+The children were sacrificed to the Inca deities, possibly in a fertility ceremony or as an offering to the gods of the sun and moon.
+They were probably drugged unconscious with a concoction of coca leaves and maize beer or chicha (so their bodies were not rendered imperfect by wounds) and then buried, left to die of the lack of oxygen and the extreme cold (though the boy’s death was far from peaceful, as he was tied up and vomit and blood was found on his clothing).

 Earthquakes and the Fiesta del Milagro